 - Maybe Magic, Maybe Mundane: Despite the Invisible to Adults trope, it's still possible that there is a naturalistic explanation, because nothing is explained at all.
 Either the show was on a weak signal so the mother misinterpreted it as static while not paying close attention, or alternatively, the forum poster who mentioned that was a troll.
 Then again, maybe it really is supernatural.
-Hilariously, the Sugar Wiki page is written on the assumption that nothing paranormal occurred.
+Hilariously, the Just For Fun page is written on the assumption that nothing paranormal occurred.

 - Measuring the Marigolds: Word of God says that trying to ground the show in reality subverts the premise of the story and ruins the fan sequels.

-- Mind Screw: Candle Cove does not exist.
+- Candle Cove does not exist.
 It has never existed.
 Then why are there so many people who remember the show?